The Danger Of Focusing Too Much On Counting Calories

 This is in part due to the proliferation of smartphones in recent years, which has allowed people to track their caloric intake like never before, using a variety of food logging apps like MyFitnessPal, FatSecret, and Cronometer, among many others.

 And for many people that have adopted a calorie-tracking approach, and stuck with it long enough to see results, it can all feel very eye-opening.

 For once, you feel like you’re in complete control of your weight loss.
 Just consume fewer calories than you burn, and that weight will continue to slide right off.

 However, while much of this is true, choosing to only focus on counting calories, in lieu of understanding the bigger nutritional picture, can be a dangerous move.

 Calories are certainly important, but you don’t want to get so myopic with your calorie counting that you start to think they’re everything.

-So, in this article, I’ll be going over some of the common problems that you may encounter if you focus on counting calories to the exclusion of all else – and what I would recommend doing instead.
+So, in this article, we’ll be going over some of the common problems that you may encounter if you focus on counting calories to the exclusion of all else – and what we would recommend doing instead.